ZeyuCao/The_Emotional_Arc_Of_GOT_Scripts/README.md

-# How to avoid disappointing shows as GOT Season 8?--A Emotional Arc Approach Using Sentiment Analysis of the Scripts
+# How to avoid disappointing shows as GOT Season 8 and find your favored ones?--A Emotional Arc Approach Using Sentiment Analysis of the Scripts
+Imagine this scene in your mind: It was the afternoon of Sunday, you were not occupied with any emergency, so you decided to spend the precious leisure time watching a film.
+But two hours later, you were frustrated to admit it to be a completely waste of time watching it.

 How to tell whether a TV show would provide you with a good experience without watching it

 ## A really disappointing watching experience: